esraayaz/jira-app/README.md

 🤍 You can move an item you've added to the 'To-Do' list to the 'In Progress' list.
 And once you've completed the task, you can move it to the 'Completed' section.

-📌 📌 📌 NOTE: The project is still in progress and not yet complete.
+📌 📌 📌 NOTE: The project is still in progress.